A - Z

 Should you hear of a lockdown or evacuation at the school or in the event of a civil emergency, please do not attempt to attend or phone the school as School Management will not be in a position to respond.
 Your presence or contact may make it more difficult to manage the situation.
 In the case of an emergency, parents will be notified as soon as is practicably possible.

 Parāwai School is a Bronze Enviro school currently working towards becoming a Silver Enviro school.
 Projects undertaken by Enviroschools have both environmental and educational outcomes that benefit the school and the wider community.
 By learning together in practical ways sustainability becomes an integral part of what we do throughout our schools and communities.
 Caring for our place and the whole planet becomes a living curriculum where we can be catalysts for change.
+Find out more about what it means to be an Enviroschool here

 Keep up-to-date with what's happening at Pārāwai School by following us on our exciting Facebook page Proudly Parawai